terraform-ibm-modules/terraform-ibm-security-group/README.md

 [![Renovate enabled](https://img.shields.io/badge/renovate-enabled-brightgreen.svg)](https://renovatebot.com/)
 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

-With this module you can create the following infrastructure:
+This module aims at providing support for most permutations of operations on [security groups for VPC](https://cloud.ibm.com/docs/vpc?topic=vpc-using-security-groups).

+This module supports the following scenarios.
+Refer to the [examples](#Examples) section for demonstration on these scenarios:
-- Add security rules to a new or existing security group
+- Create a new security group in a VPC
-- Optionally create a new security group
+- Create security group rules for a new or existing security group
-- Optionally add a list of security rules corresponding to the internal IBM flows
+- Create pre-defined security group rules to cover the IBM Cloud internal CIDRs range ([Service Endpoints](https://cloud.ibm.com/docs/vpc?topic=vpc-service-endpoints-for-vpc#cloud-service-endpoints) and [IaaS Endpoints](https://cloud.ibm.com/docs/vpc?topic=vpc-service-endpoints-for-vpc#infrastructure-as-a-service-iaas-endpoints))
-- Optionally attach a security group to one or several targets (network interface, VPC load balancer, virtual private endpoint gateways, VPC VPN servers)
+- Attach a security group to one or several existing targets in the VPC (VSI network interface, VPC load balancer, Virtual Private Endpoint gateways, VPC VPN servers)

 ## Usage